johnsogg/cs2270/email_policy.md

 2. Before emailing, try to __debug the problem and find where__ the problem arises.
-You can do this with a debugger, or (as I prefer) you can put in printf or cout statements.
-When you do email, say what you did to troubleshoot already.
+You can do this with a debugger, or (as I prefer) you can put in `printf` or `cout` statements.
+When you do email, summarize what you've already done to troubleshoot.

 3. Email your __TA before emailing Gabe__ on issues that you think the TA can handle.
 They are paid for this.

-4. When emailing about code, __make a GitHub Gist__ and email me the link.
-This way I can refer to symbols by line number, and we can converse using GitHub.
-You can create a private or public Gist, it doesn't matter to me.
+4. When emailing about code, __make a GitHub Gist__ and send the link.
+This way we can refer to symbols by line number, and can converse using GitHub.
+You can create a private or public Gist, it doesn't matter to us.

-5. When emailing me about anything, __use correct (or approximatley correct) English__.
-I am not a lolcat.
-If I can't understand what you're even asking I am likely to just delete the email without responding.
-This is partly because I am mean, but also because communicating clearly is another primary skill of an engineer (software or otherwise).
+5. When emailing us on any topic, __use correct (or approximatley correct) English__.
+If we can't understand what you're even asking we may just delete the email without responding.
+Communicating clearly is another primary skill of an engineer (software or otherwise). _If English is not your main language, don't worry.
+Just make an effort._